Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ### /api/chatroom/delete/:chatroom_id
 ####DELETE
-A Delete request to delete a specific chatroom
+A Post request to delete a specific chatroom

 ```javascript
 {